besley/Slickflow/README.md

 ﻿# Slickflow
 .NET Workflow Engine

-Slickflow is implemented by activity and transition iterative algorithm.
-It supports sequence, split/merge, sub-process, multi-instance, withdraw, sendback and reverse pattern.
+Slickflow is an open source project based on .NET platfrom, the product focus on workflow pattern, supports sequence, split/merge, sub-process, multi-instance, withdraw, sendback and reverse patterns.

-Slickflow used BPMN graphic elements to build its workflow natation.
+Slickflow is using BPMN natation to descript process diagram, the Slickflow designer is B/S toolkit and user friendly to business process communicaiton and business analysis.

-Slickflow designer is a HTML5, JQuery, SVG based web designer.
+Slickflow supports SQLSERVER, ORACLE, MySQL and other database, it implemented by Dapper.NET library.

-Slickflow project support SQLSERVER, ORACLE, MySQL database, it implemented by dapper library.
+There are demo project that you can find in WebDemo, MvcDemo and WinformDemo project for different type enterprise information system.

-There are demo programs that you can find in WebDemo, WinformDemo project.
+Slickflow is suggusted to give programmers an flexible way to implement workflow system in their internal product or customer projects.
+The programmers can write their own code segemnts based on the kernel product.

-The source project is under LGPL license, we also provide customers commercial license. if you have any further inquery, please feel free to contact us:
+Slickflow is very suitable for software teams or companies who want to integrated workflow engine into their products.

 Quick Start:
 https://github.com/besley/Slickflow/wiki